 I'm an astrophysicist and I work on interesting problems related to compact objects, strong magnetic fields, and relativistic outflows.
 In particular, I'm interested in understanding the physics of magnetized jets in gamma-ray bursts (GRBs), multi-messenger signals from binary neutron star mergers, and magnetic energy dissipation leading to flaring activity in magnetars.

-Presently, I'm a postdoc at the Open University of Israel (OUI), working with Prof. Jonathan Granot.
+Presently, I'm a postdoc at the George Washington University and the Open University of Israel (OUI), working with Prof. Jonathan Granot.
 Before this, I was a postdoc at the Canadian Institute for Theoretical Astrophysics (CITA), where I worked with Prof. Chris Thompson.
 I received my PhD in astrophysics from the University of British Columbia in 2012 under the supervision of Prof. Jeremy Heyl.

 My research interests include:

 I am currently a member of the Fermi-GRB group and the enhanced X-ray Timing and Polarimetry (eXTP) mission.